duckmartians/G-Labs-Automation/README.md

 **Note:**
 - Free accounts: 1 thread
 - Plus accounts: 6 threads
-- Max accounts: unlimited threads
+- Max accounts: no limit on the number of concurrent threads

 ---